-Friends, can we talk for a moment about something serious?
+Can we please talk for a moment about something serious?
 Something that is a constant struggle in our household, ever since my son became a teenager a few years ago.
 Yes, you read that correctly, there is a teenager currently living in my house.
-I love him dearly and he may not be particularly happy I am sharing this, but I can’t take much more when it comes to his shower habits, which is why I am sharing this 5 ways to teach a teenager how to shower faster.
+I love him dearly and he may not be particularly happy I am sharing this, but I can’t take much more when it comes to teen shower habits, which is why I am sharing this 5 secrets to teach a teenager how to shower faster.

 How can I speed up my shower time?

 Now don’t get me wrong there are many things that my son does right, but there is definitely something he does WRONG that I need to address, because parenting teens is definitely an interesting time.

 The teenager shower time takes way too long, which is what prompted me to write this post.

 I am going to rant here for a moment, but I find it so frustrating that a teenage boy can spend sometimes more than 25 minutes in the shower, get out and then I discover that he may not have even washed his hair.

 Now I know I am not completely innocent as I generally take longer showers, but as I have explained to my son many times I have to wash my hair more carefully plus body parts to shave.

 Normally he prefers to shower in the morning before school with his background music being me yelling outside of the bathroom door for him to hurry up, but not anymore.